ETRI-Knowledge Sharing Plaform

 C-arm-based cone-beam CT (CBCT) systems with flat-panel detectors are suitable for diagnostic knee imaging due to their potentially flexible selection of CT trajectories and wide volumetric beam coverage.
 In knee CT imaging, over-exposure artifacts can occur because of limitations in the dynamic range of the flat panel detectors present on most CBCT systems.
 We developed a straightforward but effective method for correction and detection of over-exposure for an Automatic Exposure Control (AEC)-enabled standard knee scan incorporating a prior low dose scan.
 The radiation dose associated with the low dose scan was negligible (0.0042mSv, 2.8% increase) which was enabled by partially sampling the projection images considering the geometry of the knees and lowering the dose further to be able to just see the skin-air interface.
 We combined the line integrals from the AEC and low dose scans after detecting over-exposed regions by comparing the line profiles of the two scans detector row-wise.
 The combined line integrals were reconstructed into a volumetric image using filtered back projection.
 We evaluated our method using in vivo human subject knee data.
 The proposed method effectively corrected and detected over-exposure, and thus recovered the visibility of exterior tissues (e.g., the shape and density of the patella, and the patellar tendon), incorporating a prior low dose scan with a negligible increase in radiation exposure.

-Air interface, C-arm, CT imaging, Filtered back projection, Human subject, Line profile, Over-exposure correction, Radiation dose, automatic exposure control, beam coverage, cone-beam CT
+Air interface, Back projection(BP), C-arm, CT imaging, Human subjects, Line profile, Low-dose, Over-exposure correction, automatic exposure control, beam coverage, cone-beam CT